HasinduNimesh/General-Sir-John-Kotelawala-Defence-University-Chat-Bot/README.md

 Sure!
-Here's a sample repository description for the General Sir John Kotelawala Defence University Chat Bot:
+Here's an updated version of your repository description that includes steps to run the new file:

 ---